- Scab closeup

-The disease can be reduced by avoiding rotations including maize, ploughing, and choosing varieties that have increased resistance.
+As indicated in previous sections, the disease can be reduced by avoiding rotations including maize, ploughing, and choosing varieties that have increased resistance.

 SAFEMalt Recommendations for Malting Barley

-The SAFEMalt project have released guidelinesfor protecting the quality and yield of malting barley against Fusarium head blight
+The SAFEMalt project have released guidelines for protecting the quality and yield of malting barley against Fusarium head blight.

 In brewing usage, wort extract, wort viscosity, filtration time, free amino nitrogen and colour can be affected by F. poae, F. langsethiae and Microdochium spp.